snakajima/AJMax.js/README.md

 When a template is applied to an array of objects, the template will be applied to each object in the array and the results wil be concatinated.

-The templates needs to be specified by calling AJ.setTemplate() method on the client side (this may change in the later release).
+The template needs to be loaded by executing DBI command 'template'.

 API (client side)
 -----------------

 When ajmaxc.js is loaded, it create a AJMax object on the global variable AJ.
 It has only three methods:

-1. setTemplate(object) - specifies the set of templates
-2. on(event, callback) - specify the event listner (callback function receives a Context object as the only parameter)
+1. on(event, callback) - specify the event listner (callback function receives a Context object as the only parameter)
-3. context() - create a new Context object
+2. context() - create a new Context object

 Context object has one method and a property.